awsdocs/aws-java-developer-guide/doc_source/examples-s3-transfermanager.rst

 .. uploadFile() method in the example code...

 .. literalinclude:: example_code/s3/src/main/java/aws/example/s3/XferMgrUpload.java
-   :lines: 91-99
+   :lines: 93-97, 99, 101-105
    :dedent: 8

 The :methodname:`upload` method returns *immediately*, providing you with an Upload object that you can use to check the state of the transfer or to wait for it to complete.

-See :ref:`transfermanager-completing` for information about getting the state or progress of a transfer, and closing the transfer successfully.
+.. include:: includes/transfermanager-complete-get-status-note.txt

+See the :sdk-examples-java-s3:`complete example <XferMgrUpload.java>`.

 .. _transfermanager-upload-file-list: